Healthy Club Policy |

 - Where changing road conditions (like increasing traffic density) can be

-seen to increase the possible hazards, these courses are abandoned and alternatives
+seen, over time, to increase the possible hazards, these courses are abandoned and alternatives

 found.